Chevy Nova History

 Introduction: The Chevrolet Nova SS represented Chevrolet’s entry into the compact budget muscle car battle.
-The Nova SS began life in 1962 as the meek Chevy II but was soon made into a legitamate giant killer in 1964 with the availablity of its first V8.
+The Nova SS began life in 1962 as the meek Chevy II but was soon made into a legitimate giant killer in 1964 with the availability of its first V8.
 It would soon adopt all the engines available in the Camaro including the mighty 375bhp 396 V8.
 This all added up to the ultimate sleeper, as well as the true reflection of budget performance.

 The car pictured above belongs to Willy Humphreys from Stafford, Virginia.

 Willy still owns the car that has graced the top of this page since the mid 90s.
 You can drop Willy a note at email@example.com

 Comments: The Chevrolet Chevy II was introduced in 1962 as a budget vehicle with a more conventional front engine, rear drive layout than the unusual Chevrolet Corvair.
 The Chevrolet Nova was the more upscale trim of the Chevy II.
 The first engines were definitely not sporty, a weak 194 I6 with 120 bhp.
 A 327 V8 engine swap was technically made available in the mid year as a dealer installed option, but the option added another 75% to the car’s price and was not very popular.

 Engines: 194 I6 120 bhp.

 Performance: 194/120: 0-60 in 13.0 seconds, 1/4 mile in 19.0 seconds @ 70 mph.